punitkmishra/Weather-Application/README.md

 # Weather-Application

-This app will be do weather forcast
+This will show weather forcast :)

+## Note
+Please enable location access in setting of this application (Manually)